It costs local authorities on average £256,530 and 8,019 hours each year to prepare, circulate and destroy documentation for family court hearings.

 2. Data protection.
 Statistics show that sensitive information is put at considerable risk once it is printed.
 The threat stems primarily from human error (e.g. sending files to an incorrect recipient or accidental loss of files) and carelessness (e.g. files left unattended or not securely locked away), but also includes malicious intent (e.g. briefcases stolen, often regardless of its contents).

 Sending court bundles electronically can immediately reduce this risk.
-Using an encrypted platform, local authorities can ensure this information is protected within this environment.
+Using an encrypted platform like Egress Protect, local authorities can ensure this information is protected within this environment.
 In addition, they can apply further controls – for example, restricting one or all users from downloading the file and preventing them from sharing the bundle with unapproved third parties.
 Identity verification mechanisms, for example via email or SMS, and multi-layer authentication (e.g. password protection) can also provide additional assurance that only intended recipients are accessing files.

 3. Secure destruction and archiving.
 Once a court case has ended, local authority staff spend nine hours doing ‘post-hearing admin’ – put simply: tracking down and often manually collecting bundles they shared prior to the hearing, and then shredding the documents contained in them.
 Staff are also charged with ensuring the local authority has one complete copy that can be securely archived.

-Over the course of a single year, this adds up to approximately 1,800 man hours.
+Over the course of a single year, this adds up to approximately 1,800 person-hours.

 Using e-bundles, however, in a matter of minutes, staff can expire users’ access to the file and then the final version can automatically provide a copy for electronic archiving or be printed for physical archiving, as dictated by industry regulation and organisational best practice.